 For a middle-aged driver, prices range go from as low as $474 for only liability insurance to a high of $3,106 for a high risk driver.

 Your location has a significant impact on car insurance rates.
 Rural areas tend to have a lower frequency of accident claims than larger metro areas.

 The diagram below illustrates the effect of location on car insurance rates.

 These examples show why it is important to compare rates based on a specific location and risk profile, rather than relying on price averages.

 Use the form below to get customized rates for your location.

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Acura ILX insurance rates for additional coverage choices and driver risks.
+The chart below shows estimated Acura ILX insurance rates for different risk profiles and scenarios.

-Older drivers with no driving violations and higher deductibles may pay as little as $1,300 a year for full coverage.
-Prices are much higher for teenage drivers, since even excellent drivers will be charged as much as $5,300 a year.
+Older drivers and high deductibles could pay as little as $1,300 per year on average for full coverage.
+Rates are highest for teen drivers, where even good drivers upwards of $5,300 a year.
 View Rates by Age

-The state you live in has a huge impact on Acura ILX insurance prices.
-A driver around age 40 might see prices as low as $1,050 a year in states like New Hampshire, Ohio, and Utah, or be forced to pay as much as $1,960 on average in Florida, Michigan, and New York.
+Where you live makes a big difference in Acura ILX insurance rates.
+A 40-year-old driver could pay as low as $950 a year in states like Idaho, Maine, and Iowa, or as much as $2,050 on average in Michigan, Louisiana, and New York.